bodo-ai/Bodo/docs/docs/faq.md

 ### Are there any usage limits or restrictions?

 No, there are no usage limits.
 Bodo DataFrames is open source and distributed under the Apache-2.0 License.
-You can use Bodo in personal, academic, and commercial projects.
+You can use Bodo DataFrames in personal, academic, and commercial projects.

-### How does Bodo handle security and privacy?
+### How does Bodo DataFrames handle security and privacy?

 Since Bodo DataFrmaes runs in your environment, you have complete control over the data and compute resources, ensuring that sensitive information remains secure.

-### How does Bodo handle fault tolerance and failures?
+### How does Bodo DataFrames handle fault tolerance and failures?

 Bodo DataFrames runs parallel processes in an efficient, C++ runtime, eliminating most software failures of other framework (e.g., scheduler errors, JVM errors, ...).